CNugteren/CLBlast/README.md

     cmake -DTESTS=ON ..

 Afterwards, executables in the form of `clblast_test_xxxxx` are available, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
-Note that CLBlast is tested against [clBLAS](http://github.com/clMathLibraries/clBLAS) for correctness.
-The library clBLAS is therefore required to be installed on your system for the CLBlast tests.
+Note that CLBlast is best tested against [clBLAS](http://github.com/clMathLibraries/clBLAS) for correctness.
+If the library clBLAS is not installed on your system, it will use a regular CPU BLAS library to test against.

 With the `-DTESTS=ON` flag, additional performance tests are compiled.
 These come in the form of client executables named `clblast_client_xxxxx`, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
-These clients take a bunch of configuration options and directly run both CLBlast and clBLAS in a head-to-head performance test.
+These clients take a bunch of configuration options and directly run CLBlast in a head-to-head performance test against clBLAS and/or a CPU BLAS library.

 Performance remarks